sophia-mo/virtual-learning-experience-builder/README.md

 ## Project Overview
 ### Project Goal
-Our project aims to create a tool(lms plugin) or website-based platform that enables Engineering and IT academics with minimal training or experience to rapidly develop virtual or augmented learning experiences for educational use.
+Our project aims to create a tool (LMS plugin) or website-based platform that enables Engineering and IT academics with minimal training or experience to rapidly develop virtual or augmented learning experiences for educational use.
 This platform must be user-friendly, allowing educators to easily incorporate a variety of learning activities, such as information overlays, short quizzes, interactable items, and navigation within a 3D environment.

 ### Core Functionality
 - Enable users to construct basic 3D environments using either primitive elements (akin to Lego) or through 3D scanned data and photogrammetry.